kendrick1501/Traffic-Sign-Classification/README.md

 #### Choose five German traffic signs found on the web.
 For each image, discuss what quality or qualities might be difficult to classify.

-A new data set composed of 30 traffic signs images downloaded from the web [[web-test-images](https://github.com/kendrick1501/Traffic-Sign-Classification/tree/master/web-test-images)] is utilized to further evaluate the performance of MKNet.
-Five examples of the new data set are shown next.
+A new dataset composed of 30 traffic signs images downloaded from the web [[web-test-images](https://github.com/kendrick1501/Traffic-Sign-Classification/tree/master/web-test-images)] is utilized to further evaluate the performance of MKNet.
+Five examples of the new dataset are shown next.

 ![alt text][image6]